spurll/episodes/readme.md

 unpack.py
 -----------------

 This one's mostly just for me.
 It walks a directory tree and unpacks all RAR files it finds.
 Useful if your private tracker (or whatever) insists on putting every episode of something in its own RAR file in its own subdirectory.
+There are definitely more powerful (and more useful) tools out there, but this happens to be exactly what I need, so... meh.

 ### Arguments